OfficialHisha/Tower-Unite-Piano-Bot/README.md

 Suggestions?

 # Known issues
-Some characters are not supported as notes, yet (Mostly special characters).
+Some characters are not supported as notes, yet (Mostly special characters). - Fixed as of version 1.1.1.

 Does not support (x2) etc. tags.
 The workaround is to paste it for each iteration.